-Pursuant to the Share Repurchase Program, during 2015, we repurchased a total of 2,413,803 shares of common stock at an average price of \$18.62 per share and a total cost of approximately \$45.0 million, leaving \$190.0 million available for future repurchases as of December 31, 2015.
+There were no share repurchases during the year ended December 31, 2016.
+During the year ended December 31, 2015, we repurchased a total of 2,413,803 shares of common stock at an average price of \$18.62 per share and a total cost of approximately \$45.0 million, leaving \$190.0 million available for future repurchases under the Share Repurchase Program as of December 31, 2016.
 See Note 19-Stockholders' Equity to our consolidated financial statements included elsewhere in this Annual Report on Form 10-K for further details.